 Apple Valley Rehabilitation has contracts with a variety of private insurance companies and is in the process of expanding the list of contracted insurances.
 Below is a brief list of insurances we currently have a contract with.
 Please note that although your insurance may not be on here, Apple Valley Rehabilitation often contracts with insurers on a case-by-case basis.
 If you have a question about your insurance please contact our admissions department and we will be happy to assist you.

-The following room rates have been set by the Governing Body of Woodland Skilled Nursing Facility, Inc., dba Woodland Skilled Nursing Facility.
+The following room rates have been set by the Governing Body of Apple Valley Post Acute Rehab, a Skilled Nursing Facility.

 |Skilled Nursing Care||$400.00 /day semi-private room|